 - Place infuser, tea ball or bag into the boiling water and let steep for 2 to 3 minutes.

 Bring to a boil a small handful in 4 cups of water and let it steep for 10 minutes.

-You can save the chaga chunks in the refrigerator and boil up to 3 times.
-We encourage this practice since wild chaga is rare and it contains a vast amount of nutrients that can be extracted on multiple boilings.
+You can save the chaga chunks in the refrigerator and re infuse up to 3 times.
+We encourage this practice since wild chaga is rare and it contains a vast amount of nutrients that can be extracted on multiple infusions.